blakeb211/circlesim/README.md

 # 2d game to go inside of larger 3d viewer
+* add rotation for different sized entities
-* add spatial data structure so we can do neighbor analysis (types)
+* add spatial data structure so we can have states that favor neighbor related behaviors
-* add different sized entities
+* put colors in a config file
 * add multiple worlds with different initializations and toggle active world
 * connect to 3d program